 - 1. You can either double-click on the specific row, or right-click on the row and select Open. - 2.
 Reapply the condition tag to the content, selecting an existing name from a condition tag set.
-See the Flare Condition Tags Guide or the Flare online Help for more information.
+See the Condition Tags Guide or the Help system for more information.